LogtalkDotOrg/logtalk3/adapters/NOTES.md

 As a general rule, always try to use the latest version of your Prolog compiler of choice.
-For Prolog compilers with long release cycles, this may require use of development versions.
+For Prolog compilers with long release cycles, this may require the use of development versions.
 Most Prolog compilers are moving towards better compatibility with de facto and official standards and thus improved Logtalk compatibility.
 Also, visit the issue tracker on the Logtalk development website and check for any known Prolog compiler bugs that break